French high court OKs extradition of Rwanda genocide suspect

 The court decision was issued in a statement.

-Ignatius Ssuuna based in Kigali, Rwanda, and Masha Macpherson in Paris contributed.
+Ignatius Ssuuna in Kigali, Rwanda, and Masha Macpherson in Paris contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.